 “It’s someone who is there for you, someone to help with problems and advice.
 Its someone to talk to and I don’t feel lonely anymore like I used to.
 It gets me out too which is good or else I will just be stuck in my room being lonely.”

 The IVs and young people go out and undertake a variety of activities depending on their interests and the age of the young person.
-This can range from going for a coffee and chat, window-shopping, occasional cinema trips and taking part in sporting activities such as badminton and golf.
+This can range from going for a coffee and chat, arts and crafts, window-shopping, occasional cinema trips and taking part in sporting activities such as badminton and golf.

 How to get in contact